Steve129783/Steve/README.md

 1. In the meeting 3rd Jul, I said my model is 'CVAE', that is wrong.
 That model is a ‘joint VAE–classifier model’.
    The VAE component is trained in an unsupervised manner on the unlabeled data, whereas the classification head is supervised with labeled examples to enforce class-specific structure in the latent space.
+2. 'kl' formula in VAE training program is wrong.
 ____________________________________________________________________________________________________________
 ## Code name: 0_image_save.py
 1. Read .tif files and separate them to different folders